Explore

 Django review

-Posted : 3 years, 4 months ago on 14 November 2020 08:47 (A review of Django)
+Posted : 4 years ago on 14 November 2020 08:47 (A review of Django)

 It was the sixties and Italian filmmaker Sergio Leone had just unleashed two thirds of his legendary Man With No Name trilogy, making an immediate impression on an international level and single-handedly reviving the dying Western genre.
 As was often the case in the Italian film industry, a slew of imitators soon flooded marquees in an attempt to cash in to the craze.
 Amidst them was the story of a mysterious stranger dragging a coffin into a town torn apart by a war between a rogue group of ex-rebel soldiers and Mexican outlaws.
 The formula was every bit a knock off of "A Fistful of Dollars" but Sergio Corbucci's "Django", seemingly destined to live in the shadow of Leone's classic, would manage to carve itself a place in the hearts of cinephiles and go on to inspire many imitators of its own.